mkelp/mkelp.github.io/research.md

     <div class="research-content">
       <font size="+2"><p>Deep Learning Atmospheric Chemistry</p></font>
       <p>
         Global models of atmospheric chemistry are computationally expensive.
+The chemical solver that integrates the large-dimensional coupled systems of kinetic equations describing the chemical mechanism is a bottleneck.
 Machine learning (ML) could be transformative for reducing the cost of an atmospheric chemistry simulation by replacing the chemical solver with a faster emulator.
+However, my past work found that ML chemical solvers experience rapid error growth and become unstable over time.
+My current work aims to achieve, for the first time, a stable full-year global simulation of atmospheric chemistry with three-month seasonal ML solvers.
+We show that online training of the ML solver synchronously with an atmospheric chemistry model simulation produces considerably more stable results than offline training from a static dataset of simulation results.
+Although our work represents an important step for using ML solvers in global atmospheric chemistry models, more work is needed to extend it to large chemical mechanisms and to reduce errors during long-term chemical aging.

       </p>
       <p>
         Publications: